List of IDEs for Android App Development, Which is Best for You?

 Alternatives for Android Application Development

-Some developers might not need the power of Java, or just don’t get on with C style languages.
+Some developers might not need the power of Kotlin or Java, or just don’t get on with C style languages.
 Some developers would like a single code base to support other platforms: Apple (iOS, macOS), Windows, and the Web (HTML5).
 This is known as cross-platform development.
-Well there are plenty of alternatives to Google’s tools, see the following table for a list of Android app development IDE's and computer language alternatives.
+Well, there are plenty of alternatives to Google’s tools, see the following table for a list of Android app development IDEs and computer language alternatives.
 Code can be written in different languages, like BASIC, HTML5 or Lua.
-Many of the alternatives are free to use, some open source, some restricted versions of paid for products.
+Many of the alternatives are free to use, some open source, and some restricted versions of paid-for products.
 A few may not have a free version.
 Some will require the Android Software Development Kit (SDK) that comes with the Google tools to be installed.
 It is possible to install several IDEs onto the same computer to try them out.

 List of Alternative Android App Development IDEs

 - AIDE and RFO Basic allows code to be developed on the go on Android devices.
-The code can be packaged into full blown apps on a PC.
-(The AIDE website has not been updated recently so that IDE by not be further developed.)
+The code can be packaged into full-blown apps on a PC.
+(The AIDE website has not been updated recently so that IDE may not be under development.)